 Quid pro quo contribution.
-If the donee provides goods or services to the donor in exchange for the contribution (a quid pro quo contribution), the acknowledgment must include a good faith estimate of the value of the goods or services.
-See Disclosure of Quid Pro Quo Contributions, earlier.
+If the donee provides goods or services to the donor in exchange for the contribution (a guid pro guo contribution), the acknowledgment must include a good faith estimate of the value of the goods or services.
+See Disclosure of Quid Pro Quo Contributions earlier.

 Form of acknowledgment.
 Although there is no prescribed format for the written acknowledgment, it must provide enough information to substantiate the amount of the contribution.
-For more information, get IRS Publication 1771, Charitable Contributions - Substantiation and Disclosure Requirements.
+For more information, see Publication 1771, Charitable Contributions - Substantiation and Disclosure Requirements.